segmentio/analytics-pico8/Readme.md

 <script async type="text/javascript" src="your_game.js"></script>
 ```

-Above it, insert the contents of [`track.html`](./track.html), then the [`analytics.js` snippet](https://segment.com/docs/sources/website/analytics.js/quickstart/) (in that order).
-Verify that a Segment write key is present – you should see it in the setup instructions.
+Above it, insert the contents of [`track.html`](./track.html), then the `analytics.js` snippet ([view here](https://segment.com/docs/sources/website/analytics.js/quickstart/)).
+Verify that your Segment write key is present – check the setup instructions for details.

 You can reference [`track_test.html`](./track_test.html) as an example.